Our Steadicam Workshops

 • 6th day

-• Morning: recorded final exam, review and discussion of the work done.
+• Afternoon: Review and discussion of the work done, with Chris Fawcett

 The Cost

-• First Registration in the list by filling in the format you find on the contacts page of this site.
+• Register in the list of participants by filling in the form on this website.
 (Click here)

 ATTENTION